grokkingnix/bourne-to-blog/README.md

 ## Create a Wiki

 You can create your very own Wiki with Bourne to Blog, take a look at the `samples` folder for the files that can help you.
 You can see a detailed step by step guide [here](https://nixing.mx/posts/creating-a-wiki-with-bourne-to-blog.html)

+## Use Openring

+You can make use of [openring](https://git.sr.ht/~sircmpwn/openring) with the `-o` flag when building your posts.
+You need the additional `openring.sh` file from the `modules` folder.
+Configure the variable values and you can add the flag to your regular workflow.
+You can find more details on this [post](https://nixing.mx/posts/integrating-openring-into-a-blog.html).

 ## To-do

+1. ~~Integrate openring~~
 1. ~~Generate valid RFC822 date-times in the RSS feed~~
 1. ~~Add visible SVG icon with link to post id tag sections~~
 1. ~~Add RSS feed feature~~